Alluxio/alluxio/docs/en/presto-sdk/presto-sdk.md

 ---
 layout: global
-title: Presto SDK with Local Cache
+title: Alluxio SDK for Presto Local Cache
 ---

 Presto provides an SDK way to combined with Alluxio.